Endometriosis Supportive Therapy: Can Endometriosis Be Treated Without Surgery?

 When symptoms, history, physical exam, scans and laboratory evidence all point to endometriosis as a strong possibility to be the root cause of pain, and/or infertility, minimally invasive surgery should be considered to find out for sure.
 If endo is diagnosed, then medical hormonal therapy may make sense as part of a highly individualized treatment plan under the guidance of an endo specialist.

 More importantly, assuming you have identified an expert endo excision surgeon, surgery is the cornerstone to current effective treatment.
-While incompletely proven, for many reasons, it appears that excision of endo lesions rather than burning away (fulguration) is a better and safer approach.
+While incompletely proven, for many reasons, it appears that excision of endo lesions and scar tissue (fibrosis) rather than burning them away (fulguration) is a better and safer approach.
 To discover more about surgical considerations, consider the following articles.

 Integrative Holistic View of Endometriosis

 If expert excision surgery and supportive hormonal therapy, when used, fails to alleviate pain then supportive pain management can still improve quality of life.
-This can be mainstream pain and anti-inflammatory medications, nerve block injections, electrical stimulation modalities and/or more holistic approaches including acupuncture, acupressure, mind-body biofeedback approaches such as HeartMath, herbals, aromatherapy and more.
+This can be mainstream pain and anti-inflammatory medications like non-steroidal anti-inflammatory (NSAID), nerve block injections, electrical stimulation modalities and/or more holistic approaches including acupuncture, acupressure, mind-body biofeedback approaches such as HeartMath, herbals, aromatherapy and more.

 Nutrigenomics and Epigenetics